Conflict in Rakhine State (2016–present): 2025

 The Three Brotherhood Alliance declared a unilateral ceasefire for a month on 1 April following the 2025 Myanmar earthquake, in order to allow relief and rescue operations.
 The junta also announced a ceasefire against opposition groups on the following day.
 Some fighting however continued while the Arakan Army captured the Nyaungyo strategic base in Bago Region on the same day.
 The junta continued bombing townships despite the ceasefire, carrying out 409 attacks on townships held by the Arakan Army between 2 and 22 April, according to the ULA.

 Both the Three Brotherhood Alliance and the Myanmar junta later extended the ceasefire for a month in May 2025.
 The United League of Arakan banned men aged between 18 and 45, and women between 18 and 25, from leaving Rakhine State in late-May 2025 as the Arakan Army was conscripting residents of the state.
 On 26 May, the Arakan Army killed Brigadier General Kyaw Myo Aung, a strategist of the 11th Infantry Division, alongside an army captain near Kyaukphyu.
 The group also captured several junta positions defending a police battalion headquarters in the Pyaing Si Kay village of Kyaukphyu Township.

 Both the Myanmar junta and the Three Brotherhood Alliance later extended the ceasefire till the end of June.
 The Arakan Army in early June however began besieging the air defense base on the Nat Yay Kan Mountain, the last position still in the hands of the junta on the Ann-Padan road, and also continued its assault on the Kyaukphyu Township, targeting outposts defending Police Battalion 32.
 More than 40,000 civilians were displaced in Kyaukphyu Township due to the battle.

 After the expiration of the ceasefire, the conflict escalated in Kyaukphyu Township in July 2025, with the Arakan Army taking control of the road connecting Kyaukphyu town to Danyawaddy naval base by mid-July.
 Clashes re-erupted in the Ngathaingchaung Subtownship of the Ayeyarwady Region in early-August 2025, after being paused since June, in addition to clashes breaking out near Set Set Yo Village and Lemyethna Township.
 The Myanmar junta later launched a nationwide counteroffensive ahead of the general election scheduled later in the year, with junta forces trying to retake lost areas in Ayeyarwady Region and trying to advance into Rakhine along the Ann-Padan road.
 The Arakan Army however managed to repel their attack.

 The Arakan Army on 28 September captured the Gokkyi outpost, a critical supply base for the junta in the Magwe Region.
 In October 2025, the junta began fortifying Sittwe and areas along the road to Ponnagyun Township, causing the Arakan Army to pull back slightly in the township.
+On 10 November, the junta troops recaptured the Thaing Chaung Taung base in Kyaukphyu Township.
+Around 30 soldiers were killed on 15 November after an ambush by the Arakan Army in the Minpyin village.